frimpongemanuele/HomeLab/docs/cybersecurity.md

 Home Assistant backups are copied to Google Drive.

-This provides an off-site recovery copy for one of the most important services in the environment.
+This provides an off-site recovery location.

 ### Proxmox

-VMs and LXC containers are backed up to the external HDD.
+VMs and LXC containers are backed up to:

-Current location:

 ```text
 /mnt/media/proxmox-backups